container

 Kubernetes is not just interested in the deployment phase but works across the entire operational model—scheduling, updating, maintenance, and scaling.
 Unlike orchestration systems, it actively ensures the state matches the user’s requirements.
 Kubernetes is also involved in monitoring and healing if something goes wrong.

-The team at Google refers to this as a flight control mechanism.
+The Google team refers to this as a flight control mechanism.
 It provides the cluster and the decoupling between it.
 The application containers view the world as a sea of computing, an entirely homogenous (similar kind) cluster.
 Every machine you create in your fleet looks the same.
 The application is completely decoupled from low-level computing.

 The user does not need to care about physical placement anymore.
 The unit of work has changed and become a service.
 The administrator only needs to care about services, such as the amount of CPU, RAM, and disk space.
 The unit of work presented is now at a service level.
 The physical location is abstracted, all taken care of by the Kubernetes components.